wildcardcorp/castle.documentation/develop/addons/schema-driven-forms/creating-a-simple-form/creating-a-schema.rst

 With the form package created and installed, we can create our form schema.
-Later in this manual, we will cover in more detail how you can perform to configure custom widgets, set up hidden fields and so onimperatively in Python code.
+Later in this manual, we will cover in more detail how you can perform to configure custom widgets, set up hidden fields and so on imperatively in Python code.

 The example we’ll use for this form is a pizza ordering form.
 We’ll build on this form over the coming sections, so if you look at the